danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 When run, `value` is evaluated.
 Should control ever return directly (to the `noYield` evaluator), it will result in a fatal error (terminating the runtime).

+#### `store` &mdash; `@store{target: expression, value: expression}`

+* `target: expression` &mdash; Target to store to; must evaluate to something the implements the `Box` protocol.

+* `value: expression` &mdash; Expression node representing the value that the target should take on.

+This represents a box store (assignment).

+When run, the `target` and `value` expressions are evaluated, in that order.
+If either evaluates to void, then evaluation fails (terminating the runtime).
+Otherwise, the generic function `store` is called, with the `target` and `value` results as arguments (in that order).

+The result of evaluating this form is the same as the result returned from the `store` call.
+This is typically the same as the result of evaluating `value`.

 #### `varBox` &mdash; `@varBox{name: name}`